|

 This water sampling data indicates that the Navy must ensure that

 water flow from the landfill surface does not flow to the Bay.
+The water used to flood the area during the initial firefighting

 is thought to have been absorbed into the landfill.[5]
 This water